wkolowski/Type-Theory-Wishlist/README.md

 ```

 Another convenient feature is that if an inductive type's constructor takes only a single argument, we don't need to wrap this argument into a record nor name it.
 We can just write `C of T`, where `C` is the constructor name and `T` is the argument type, and it will desugar to `C of (C : T)`, i.e. a record with single field whose name is the same as that of the constructor.
 As an example, the code above shows how to use this syntax sugar to define `Sum`. `Sum'` is the desugaring of `Sum`.

+**Status: this is a very simple piece of syntax sugar, which should be easy to implement.
+The only complication is when the single argument is a record, but let's say that we can treat differently records defined inline (constructor arguments) and records define somewhere else.**

+#### Unnamed constructor arguments

 ```
 PositiveNat : Type